-Electromagnetic Waves are electromagnetic spectrum in which electric and magnetic field vectors change sinusoidal and are perpendicular to each other and perpendicular to the direction of propagation of wave.
+Electromagnetic Waves are the electromagnetic spectrum in which electric and magnetic field vectors change sinusoidal and are perpendicular to each other and perpendicular to the direction of propagation of the wave.

 What are Electromagnetic Waves?

 The position of an electromagnetic wave within the spectrum can be characterized by either its frequency of movement to and fro or its wavelength.
-Electromagnetic waves of different frequency are called by different names since they have different sources and effects on matter.
-In order of increasing frequency and decreasing wavelength these are: radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, X-rays and gamma rays.
+Electromagnetic waves of different frequencies are called by different names since they have different sources and effects on matter.
+In order of increasing frequency and decreasing wavelength, these are radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, X-rays, and gamma rays.

 To know more about Nuclear Fuel Cycles, visit the linked article.

 Electromagnetic waves are formed by particles undergoing acceleration that will be electrically charged thus enabling them to exert force on other charged particles by interacting with them.
 EM waves carry energy, momentum, and angular momentum away from their source particle and can impart those quantities to matter with which they interact.
 Electromagnetic radiation is associated with those EM waves that are free to propagate themselves (“radiate”) without the continuing influence of the moving charges that produced them because they have achieved sufficient distance from those charges.

 What are the effects of Electromagnetic Waves?